 Report On Compliance With Requirements Applicable To Each Major State Program and Internal Control Over Compliance Required By Applicable Sections of the Uniform Guidance and the State Single Audit Implementation Act - Required for all single audits when \$500,000 or more in state financial assistance has been expended.
+A report on compliance for each major State program and a report on internal control over compliance.
+This report must describe the scope of testing of internal control over compliance, include an opinion or disclaimer of opinion as to whether the auditee complied with State statutes, regulations, and the terms and conditions of State awards which could have a direct and material effect on each State major program and refer to the separate schedule of findings and questioned costs described below.

-Schedule Of Findings And Questioned Costs - Required for all single audits, and must include the following four components:
+Schedule Of Findings And Questioned Costs - Required for all single audits, and must include the following four components, if applicable: